ScottyMacCVC/MechaCar_Statistical_Analysis/README.md

 ## Linear Regression to Predict MPG
 - 1 - Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
-- 2 -Is the slope of the linear model considered to be zero?
+- 2 - Is the slope of the linear model considered to be zero?
 Why or why not?
-- 3 -Does this linear model predict mpg of MechaCar prototypes effectively?
+- 3 - Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?

 ## Summary Statistics on Suspension Coils
 write a short summary using screenshots from your total_summary and lot_summary dataframes, and address the following question: